Lokeshsuwalka05/React/Assignment4/Theory.md

 ## Q: What is `React Fiber`?

+A:
-A: React Fiber is a concept of ReactJS that is used to render a system faster, smoother and smarter.
+React Fiber is the reconciliation engine (or core algorithm) of React 16 and above.
-The Fiber reconciler, which became the default reconciler for React 16 and above, is a complete rewrite of React’s reconciliation algorithm to solve some long-standing issues in React.
-Because Fiber is asynchronous, React can:

-- Pause, resume, and restart rendering work on components as new updates come in
-- Reuse previously completed work and even abort it if not needed
+It improves how React renders components and updates the DOM.

+#### 🏗️ Why was Fiber introduced?

+Older React (pre-v16) used a stack-based recursive algorithm, which was fast but not interruptible.
+If the update was big, the UI could freeze for a moment.

+Fiber fixes this with a linked list structure that allows React to:
-- Split work into chunks and prioritize tasks based on importance
+- Split work into chunks.
+- Pause and continue when the browser is free.

+`“React Fiber is the reimplementation of React’s core algorithm from v16 onwards.
+It enables incremental rendering, prioritization of tasks, and better responsiveness by making rendering interruptible and resumable.”`

+- incremental rendering:- Breaks rendering into units and spreads them over multiple frames (smoother UI).
+- Pause / resume renderin:- React can pause, abort, and resume rendering work.
+- Prioritization:-React can assign priority to updates (e.g., user input is more important than loading data).

 ## Q: Why do we need `keys` in React?

-A: A `key` is a special attribute you need to include when creating lists of elements in React.
-Keys are used in React to identify which items in the list are changed, updated, or deleted.
-In other words, we can say that keys are unique Identifier used to give an identity to the elements in the lists.
-Keys should be given to the elements within the array to give the elements a stable identity.
+A:
+Keys help React identify which items in a list have changed, been added, or removed.
+They make list rendering efficient during updates.

 #### Example